-The last 75km of the Grand-O will physically challenge you with 1150m of elevation gain, a ton of single and double track, rock-gardens, massive climbs and epic descents.
-Reaching the Chelsea Pub at the end of the 400km you will be well deserving of one of their micro-brews and a good meal.
+The last 90km of the Grand-O will physically challenge you with roughly 1150m of elevation gain, a ton of single and double track, rock-gardens, massive climbs and epic descents.
+Reaching the Chelsea Pub at the end of the 418km you will have earned one (or more) of their micro-brews and a good meal.